China's Next Top Model season 4

 China's Next Top Model season 4 (also referred to as "cycle 4") is the fourth installment of the Chinese Reality TV series China's Next Top Model which is a spin-off of America's Next Top Model.
 The series began airing on television on October 12, 2013.

-The prizes for this cycle were a contract to host China's Travel Channel, a contract with 2pm Model Management, an appearance on the cover of Grazia China, a cash prize of RMB$1,000,000 (USD$), a two-week all-expenses-paid trip to Europe, the opportunity to walk in Paris Fashion Week in 2014, and a wide variety of gifts worth a total of RMB 500,000 from the show's sponsors.
+The prizes for this cycle were a contract to host China's Travel Channel, a contract with 2pm Model Management, an appearance on the cover of Grazia China, a cash prize of RMB1,000,000 (USD), a two-week all-expenses-paid trip to Europe, the opportunity to walk in Paris Fashion Week in 2014, and a wide variety of gifts worth a total of RMB 500,000 from the show's sponsors.

 The winner was 21-year-old Wang Xiao Qian.